-On this day 15 years ago, Liverpool completed the “greatest comeback in sport” to clinch their fifth European Cup on an evening full of miracles.
+On this day in 2005, Liverpool completed the “greatest comeback in sport” to clinch their fifth European Cup on an evening full of miracles.

 There are particular events where the memory of exactly where you were and what you were doing are crystal clear, preserved over time as though it happened merely days ago – and this is one of them.